Next Generation | Rider

 Where are you based at the moment?

-Would you ride out for anyone else during the summer?
+Have you ridden out for anyone else to date?

 Can you tell me about one of your earliest racing memories?

-You were delighted with your win on Sunday?
+You were delighted with your win on Lawlors Choice on Sunday?

 Have you ambitions for this season?